-Do you want to earn fixed income this 2020?
-Then you should read these guides I made about how to invest Retail Treasury Bonds in the Philippines, also known as RTB.
-RTB are one of my favorite investments simply because they generate fixed income.
-To learn a brief information about what RTB are, read on…
+Do you want to earn a fixed income this 2021?
+Then you should read these guides we made about how to invest in Retail Treasury Bonds in the Philippines, also known as RTB.

 Retail Treasury Bonds are types of fixed-income investments issued by the Philippine government to make securities available for small investors.